dannytsang/energyathome/README.md

 # INSTALL

-See INSTALL file to install / run Energy@Home.
+See INSTALL file to install / run energy@home.

 # LIMITATIONS